Inqnuam/serverless-aws-lambda-jest/README.md

 });
 ```

+### Coverage

+Supported events

+- Application Load Balancer (alb)
+- API Gateway (http, httpApi)
+- S3
+- SNS

 ### Notes

 - serverless-aws-lambda's `LOCAL_PORT` env variable is injected into process.env of your test files which could be used to make offline request against the local server.
-- `oneshot` option could be used inside your CI/CD pipeline to launch Integrations Tests and exit the process after the first test sequence.
+- Set `oneshot` option to `true` to launch Integrations Tests and exit the process after the first test sequence.
 Node Process will exit with `0` code, or `1` if Jest tests fails.
+  - It is also possible to delay exit process by passing `{delay: secondes}` to `oneshot`.
 - use `coverage` option to generate coverage result json file and svg badge.
 - See an [example project](example)